Decoding ARM Holdings's Options Activity: What's the Big Picture?

 What The Experts Say On ARM Holdings

-In the last month, 4 experts released ratings on this stock with an average target price of $146.0.
+Over the past month, 4 industry analysts have shared their insights on this stock, proposing an average target price of $146.0.

 Latest Ratings for ARM